Tramposo1312/TramposoLibrary/README.md

 # TramposoLibrary (tramplib)

-TramposoLibrary `tramplib`, is a C++ game development library built on top of SDL2.
+TramposoLibrary, using the namespace `tramplib`, is a C++ game development library built on top of SDL2.
 It provides a set of classes and utilities to simplify 2D game development.

 ## Features